akarhtutkaung/Inverse-Kinematics/README.md

 #### Which is the better IK solver?
 - It mostly depends, but CCD seems to be more practical overall.
   - The one con that FABRIK has is unfortunately very significant: difficult joint constraints.
-It is rare to see a use of IK that does not require the use
+It is rare to see a use of IK that does not require the use of joint constraints.
   - Although using CCD can be more complex in higher dimensions, the complexity comes from simply using a different rotation paradigm.
 Solving joint limits for this is significantly easier than trying to implement joint limits in an algorithm that 'ignores' angles in its calculations (FABRIK).